davebland/the-s3-log-analyser/README.md

 - Compatibility with other browsers
 - Modify the date filter according to log type selected
 - Visualise bar & line chart data in smaller increments than 1 day
+- Change x-axis tick orientation according to number of ticks to prevent overlap

 ## Technologies